o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 -  Number of CC and corresponding settings for each

--  Core allocation for xRAN
+-  Core allocation for O-RAN

 -  Ethernet port allocation